cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/08-subqueries/subqueries.rst

 Subqueries are comparable to joins in the sense that they both involve multiple tables.
 There are many cases in which a subquery can substitute for a join or vice-versa.
 However, there are some subtle differences.

-First, of course, is that, short of using **SELECT** clause subqueries, you can only return data that actually appears in the outer query's tables.
+First, of course, is that short of using **SELECT** clause subqueries, you can only return data that actually appears in the outer query's tables.
 If you need your result to contain data contained in multiple tables, it is generally best to join the tables rather than using **SELECT** clause subqueries.
 (The example used above of a **SELECT** clause subquery is an exception, since the data we pulled in was not actually stored in any table.)
 Using a separate subquery for each column needed is unwieldy, hard to read, and probably inefficient.

 On the other hand, if you are retrieving data from one table only, it may be preferable to use a subquery.
 Consider these two queries to retrieve books that have won awards: